hiteshjoshi/jquery-rest-client/readme.md

 ## Methods

- - `.post, .insert and .create:` Send data in the body of the request using the POST method
+- `.post, .insert and .create:` Send data in the body of the request using the POST method.

- - `.remove, .delete, .del and .destroy:` Send a removal request with request to the url uses the DELETE method
+- `.remove, .delete, .del and .destroy:` Send a removal request with request to the url uses the DELETE method.

- - `.update:` Sends data in the header of the body using the PUT method
+- `.update:` Sends data in the header of the body using the PUT method.

- - `.read, .get:` Send a request to the URL using the GET method
+- `.read, .get:` Send a request to the URL using the GET method.
+- `.custom:` Receives an object with all the settings for a model.
+- `.isGet:` Sets the method to GET.
+- `.isPost:` Sets the method to POST.
+- `.isPut:` Sets the method to PUT.
+- `.isDelete:` Sets the method to DELETE.
+- `.method:` Defines a method to be used.
+- `.headers:` Apply a header to this model.
+- `.defaultHeaders:` Apply a standard header to all models.
+- `.token:` Save x-access-token and x-key.
+- `.then:` Execute and return the values in a callback, return $ .ajax.
+- `.exec:` Run the command without callback, return $ .ajax.
+- `.error:` Returns an error message for a callback.
+- `setApi:` Defines the API address.
+- `.wait:` Force the model or models below to wait the release of certain event.
+- `.release:` Releases waits.

+If the method has not yet defined `.query()` is applied, the method will be set as "GET".
+If `.data()` is applied, the method will be set to "POST".